pretix/pretix-docs/docs/guides/payment/bank-transfer.md

 ![Payment settings page.
 The "Payment providers" tab is open, showing a list with the following entries: bank transfer, gift card, PayPal, SEPA debit and Stripe; gift card is enabled and all other entries are disabled.
 All entries have 'settings' buttons next to them.](../../assets/screens/payment-providers/payment-settings.png "Payment settings" )

-You can jump straight to the bank transfer settings by clicking the :btn-icon:fa3-gear: Settings 🞃: drop-down menu and then :btn:Payment > Bank transfer:.
+You can jump straight to the bank transfer settings by clicking the :btn-icon:fa3-gear: Settings: drop-down menu and then :btn:Payment > Bank transfer:.

 Alternatively, navigate to :navpath:Your Event → Settings → Payment:.
 The :btn:Payment providers: tab on this page displays the list of active payment providers.